GetLevvel/levvel-starter-angular/README.md

 SCSS enabled

-dotenv + yargs for on the fly enviornment creation
+dotenv + yargs for on the fly environment creation

 Husky